arunmishra11/Gighub/README.md

 - Create and view Gig postings.
 - Contact potential employers or employees.
-- User-friendly interface for seamless note-taking experience.
+- User-friendly interface for seamless experience.
 - Simple and responsive design.